jomeade123/Project1/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- What was your motivation?

-- Everyone enjoys traveling and sometimes figuring out where to go and what to do at certain travel locations can be a challenge.
+- Our motivation for creating this project is our interest in traveling and sometimes figuring out where to go and what to do at certain travel locations can be a challenge.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")

-- This project was created to help users have an easier time with travel planning.
+- This project was created to provide a tool to help users have an easier time with travel planning.

-- What problem does it solve?

 - This project helps to improve travel planning and to attract more visitors to potential travel destinations that could be hidden gems.

-- What did you learn?

 - Through this project we were able to learn more about using GitHub to collaborate on Web Development Projects.
 We were also able to apply coding skills in the following languages: HTML, Javascript and CSS.
 Using CSS frameworks was also something new that was learned through this project and modification to a CSS framework to present it to our vision.